frederic-perez/AmE-dictionary/data/idioms.md

 __a little from column A, a little from column B__ Having been formed from two distinct factors, elements, or reasons. _She asked me if I drew more from real life or from my imagination when writing; in truth, it’s a little from column A and a little from column B._
 __a little leery__ Cautious, wary, or uncertain of a given person, place, or thing. _To be honest, I’m a little leery of signing up for this deal; it sounds too good to be true._
 __a little__ __1__ A small amount. _A: “Do you want dessert?”
 B: “I’ll just have a little since I’m still pretty full from dinner.”_ __2__ _adj_ Slightly. _I’m a little tired after going to the gym, but I can still meet you for dinner, don’t worry!_
+__a living soul__ A person (who is alive).
+(Often used in the negative to mean “nobody.”) _Our engagement is a complete secret, so don’t tell another living soul, OK?_
 __a rough patch__ A period of trouble, difficulty, or hardship.
 __a shame__ An unfortunate situation.
 The term is used either in consolation or ironically. _I heard that things didn’t work out between you two—that’s a real shame._
 __a shiver down (one’s) spine__ A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._